 You are required by law to have adequate Health Insurance during your stay in the Netherlands.
-Therefore, it is essential to make sure you are properly insured during your entire stay.
+Therefore, it is essential to make sure you are properly insured during your entire stay in The Netherlands and this is your own responsibility.
 The Health Insurance coverage that is best suited to you depends on factors that include your nationality, age, nature of residence, and whether you have a job.

 Adequate Health Insurance for international students in the Netherlands should cover repatriation on medical grounds, urgent medical care and emergency hospital treatment for a minimum amount of € 30.000,- We also strongly recommend that students take out a third-party liability insurance.
 Such a liability insurance should have a coverage of approximately € 1 million.